Join the world’s only independent authority for precious metals

-Full membership of the LBMA is available to companies in the UK and abroad (a branch or subsidiary in the UK may be required).
+Full membership of LBMA is available to companies in the UK and abroad.
 All members must be operational in areas that are closely related to the London bullion market.
 These activities include trading, broking, shipping and storage, mining, refining, inspection and assaying and research.
 For companies who trade bullion and derivatives, this means trading bullion or related derivatives, such as forwards and options, in the loco London market with at least three existing members.
 Membership on the part of individuals is not permitted.

-Companies applying for Membership of the LBMA need to name three LBMA members as attesters when submitting their application.
+Companies applying for Membership of LBMA need to name three LBMA members as attesters when submitting their application.
 These should be members with which the applicant has had a bullion-based trading relationship for at least one year.
-The LBMA require each attester to supply a letter of recommendation, confirming the nature and duration of their bullion-based relationship.
+LBMA require each attester to supply a letter of recommendation, confirming the extent of their bullion-based relationship.

 Terminal Markets Order

 Members of the LBMA can trade under the terms of the Terminal Markets Order (TMO).
 Within the UK, silver and non-investment gold remain under the scope of the TMO under an agreement reached between HM Revenue & Customs and the LBMA.
-This enables sales between a member and a non-member to be treated as zero-rated, provided the member retains effective physical control of the metal, or they ship it outside the UK on behalf of the non-member.
+This legislation is a simplification mechanism which applies a “zero rate” of VAT to sales of goods ordinarily dealt with on the market.
+This enables sales between a Members and between a Member and a non-member to be treated as zero-rated, provided the Member retains effective physical control of the metal, or they ship it outside the UK on behalf of the non-member.
 These trading arrangements are often referred to as the "Black Box".